Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 - How full the smoker is.

 - Outside ambient temperature.

 - How often the smoker door is opened.

-Just as soon as the alert on my smart phone told me the meat was ready, I removed it from the smoker.
+Just as soon as the meat was ready, I removed it from the smoker.

 Set the loin chops on the counter with foil tented over it for about 5-7 minutes to rest before serving.

 Smoked Loin Lamb Chops - with Rosemary and Olive Oil

 - Rosemary (finely chopped)

 - Jeff's Original rub